List of Family Matters characters: Eddie Winslow

 Edward James Arthur Winslow is a casual NBA, NFL fan and jock.
 He is the oldest child of Carl and Harriette Winslow and their only son until they adopt 3J in season eight.
 During the early years of the series, he was a high school student with stereotypical traits of a high school slacker.
-He had mediocre grades, irresponsible behavior and is always pursuing beautiful girls.
+He had mediocre grades, irresponsible behavior and was always pursuing beautiful girls.

 In the first season, he appeared good-intentioned and responsible, despite being academically challenged.
 In the pilot episode, he approached his father to make an exception and let him stay out past curfew and confessed to his father that his straight-A report card was a classmate's prank once he found out.
 As the series progressed, Eddie gradually became more rebellious, making many poor choices that landed him in trouble.
 Eddie frequently had a stormy relationship with his father, especially concerning Carl's strict rules but also because of Eddie's immature attitude and penchant for breaking rules.
 Being a rebel and hedonist, his viewpoint of adulthood is very childish, believing that all adults are free from rules, authority and punishment.
 He despises being treated like a kid and demands to be treated like an adult but at the same time, he scarcely acts like an adult and fiercely avoids adult responsibilities as often as possible.